Skip to content

 A hands-on activity to enable students who are blind or visually impaired to identify increases in friction.

-To illustrate the law of conservation of mass that states that matter is neither created nor destroyed during a chemical change
+This activity illustrates the law of conservation of mass that states that matter is neither created nor destroyed during a chemical change.

 صنع نموذج للصفائح التكتونية للطلاب المكفوفين أو الذين يعانون من ضعف في الإبصار

 أدى اكتشاف أن القشرة الأرضية تتكون من صفائح إلى دراسة الصفائح التكتونية....